Teach undergraduate and postgraduate courses, conduct cutting edge research, and develop new research directions and courses.

 Applications will be considered until the positions are filled.

-Applications for the Interdisciplinary PhD Programme in Veterinary Sciences and PhD Programme in Biomedical Sciences are accepted throughout the year and will be considered mainly in one admission round.
-The application deadline for 2018 entry is 1 December 2017.
+Applications for the PhD Programme in Biomedical Sciences and Interdisciplinary PhD Programme in Veterinary Sciences are accepted throughout the year and will be considered mainly in one admission round.
+The application deadline for 2020 entry is 2 December 2019.
 Please visit the following websites for details.

 Currently no vacancy.